 The annual total discharge is comprised of average daily flow data for the respective 'Near Sisquoc' and 'Near Garey' Gauges.
-The 'Near Siquoc' and 'Near Garey' datasets have been approved by the USGS through November 2017 and are provisional through December 2017.
+The 'Near Siquoc' dataset has been approved by the USGS through November 2017 and is provisional from December 2017 through December 2018.
+The 'Near Garey' dataset has been approved by the USGS through November 2018 and is provisional through December 2018.